 This course enables the student to focus on integrating biological, psychosocial, and spiritual care of an adult or geriatric client with a long-term health problem.
 The mental health and spiritual concepts are emphasized.
 Students are assigned to a rehabilitation or restorative setting.
-Prerequisites: BIOL 220; PSYC 110; PSYC 290; PSYC 360; UNRS 105 or UNRS 270; UNRS 210; UNRS 212; UNRS 220; and UNRS 260; corequisites: UNRS 300 and UNRS 325
+Prerequisites: BIOL 220; PSYC 110; PSYC 290; UNRS 105 or UNRS 270; UNRS 210; UNRS 212; UNRS 220; and UNRS 260; corequisite: UNRS 306